rxcle/rxindi-support/help.md

 ### QR Codes
 To create a QR Code with the `OUTPUT` statement, first generate a QR Code of the desired type and with the desired size and swatch within the InDesign template document.
 The initial values in the template document can be either dummy values or the default/standard values you want to use.
 Next, give the frame that contains the QR Code a unique name and target it using the `OUTPUT` statement.
 The QR Code will then be updated with the value that results from the path for `OUTPUT`.

 Some of the QR Code types in InDesign have multiple fields that can be set.
-To target specific specific field, use the following syntax in the `OUTPUT` path: `<field1>:<value>|<field2>:<value>|...` to combine this with data from the data file you can use the XPath `concat(...)` function.
+To target a specific field, use the following syntax in the `OUTPUT` path: `<field1>:<value>|<field2>:<value>|...` to combine this with data from the data file you can use the XPath `concat(...)` function.
 All fields are optional, if a field is not set its existing/default value is retained.
-Note that field names are case-insensitive, but specified here in all-lowercase.
+Note that field names are case-insensitive but specified here in all-lowercase.

 Overview of the supported types with their fields:
 - Plain Text